ImnIrdst/Spam-Detection-on-Android-2015/README.md

 Implementation of Naive Bayez Algorithm For Spam Detection on Android

-Part of An SMS Sending Application for Spam Detection
+Part of An SMS Management Application for android. (that remains undone)